lovell/sharp/docs/api.md

 `path` is a String containing the path to write the image data to.

-If an explicit output format is not selected, it will be inferred from the extension, with JPEG, PNG, WebP, TIFF and DZI supported.
+If an explicit output format is not selected, it will be inferred from the extension, with JPEG, PNG, WebP, TIFF, DZI, and VIPS V format supported.
 Note that RAW format is only supported for buffer output.

 `callback`, if present, is called with two arguments `(err, info)` where: